-Dr. Kendra Coulter holds the Chancellor’s Chair for Research Excellence and is Associate Professor and Chair of the Department of Labour Studies at Brock University.
-She is also a member of the Royal Society of Canada’s College of New Scholars, Artists and Scientists.
-She is an award-winning author and leading analyst of labour and public policy involving animals, including animal cruelty investigations and prevention work, and humane law enforcement.
+Dr. Kendra Coulter is Professor in Management and Organizational Studies at Huron University College at Western University.
+She is a fellow of the Oxford Centre for Animal Ethics, and a member of the Royal Society of Canada’s College of New Scholars, Artists and Scientists, the Government of Ontario's Animal Welfare Advisory Table, the City of London's Animal Welfare Advisory Committee, and the Canadian Violence Link Coalition's Strategic Planning Committee.
+She is an award-winning author, frequent media commentator, and leading analyst of labour and public policy involving animals, including animal protection and cruelty investigations and prevention work.

-Coulter, K., Blattner, C., & Kymlicka, W. (Forthcoming).
+Coulter, K., Blattner, C., & Kymlicka, W. (2020).
 Animal Labour: A New Frontier for Interspecies Justice.
 Oxford, England: Oxford University Press.

 Coulter, K. (2019).
 Horses’ Labour and Work-lives: New Intellectual and Ethical Directions.
 In Equine Cultures in Transition: Ethical Questions.
 Edited by Jonna Bornemark, Petra Andersson, and Ulla Ekström von Essen.
 Milton Park: Routledge.